sameerreddy789/MSD_Hacks/README.md

-# MSDHacks - Cool & Productive E-Commerce Platform
+# MSDHacks - Cool & Productive Extensions to Boost Up Life

 A complete e-commerce platform for selling productivity tools and digital products.